mrrosoff/GAN/README.md

 pip install -r requirements.txt
 ```

 To view the jupyter-notebooks, then run `jupyter-notebook` in your terminal.
-This will open a window where you will be able to view and select from the three GANs that we have created.
+This will open a window where you will be able to view and select from the GANs in the repo.